Vuenc/Group-Bill-Splitter/README.md

 This web app is meant for group events with have shared expenses, for example group cooking or holidays:
 The individual members of a group can enter which expenses they had, and the app calculates a list of payments with which all the expenses can be settled.
-This is typically possible with much less payments than would be needed if everyone paid everybody else directly the amount they owe them.
+This is typically possible with much less payments than would be needed if everyone paid everybody else directly the amount they owe them, but it's complicated to calculate this by hand, hence this process can be simplified by this app.

+[//]: # (TODO: password?)

 The usage idea is to have a website which lets users create events.
 The event can be shared with friends by using a secret link, optionally protected with a password.
 Friends can then add expenses and see who has to pay money to who in order to settle all expenses.